 For a professional photographer, it is important to create the most beautiful images and help you to look your best.
 Some clients are under the understanding that it is only to show up at a location.
-The preference is to talk to my clients before the session.
+It is definitely important to talk to my clients before the session.
 This way I can ensure they will get unforgettable images and lasting memories.
 For that, I send a questionnaire, location recommendations, and these are some tips…

 - Hair – Getting a hair cut for your shoot?
-Do so about two weeks before.
+About two weeks before the photos get that haircut.
 For men, a fresh cut a couple of days before the shoot is fine.

 - Glasses – If you are known as someone who wears glasses all the time, uses those glasses for the photo session.
 The goal is to look like you do to everyone that knows you.
 However, the glare on glasses can detract from your eyes in photos.
 Either you can wear the glasses low on different angles or visit an inexpensive company online like Zenni Optical and buy a suitable pair of duplicate frames on the cheap.

 - Make-up –The ideal recommendation is to hire a makeup artist.
 They will know how to make your skin look softer and accent your facial features.
 If you doing this yourself, make sure you know what you’re doing.
 Match your skin tone, or your face may look orange compared to the rest of your body.